Highlights

 • Teahouse accommodation during the trek

-• During the trek all meals:- Breakfast, Lunch, and dinner
+• During the trek, all meals—breakfast, lunch, and dinner (including tea and coffee)

 • Local Jeep reserve from Dharapani to Besi Shahar